- Search The Registry

 - My Account

 *The Palmares community in 1605 is affirmed on this date.
-They are a Brazilian settlement of runaway and freeborn African slaves.
+They are a Brazilian settlement of escaped and freeborn African slaves.

 Palmares successfully defended itself militarily against several attempts by Dutch and, later, Portuguese colonial powers to destroy it and kill or capture its citizens.
 The Cafuzos, or Maroons, of Brazil were fierce and cunning fighters trained in a martial arts form called Capoeira, developed in Brazil by African slaves in the 1500s.
 This acrobatic fighting style made the renegades of Palmares virtually invincible in hand-to-hand combat against the Europeans.
 The Portuguese defeated and over through the Palmares community on February 6, 1694.